gitesei/willard-chandler/README.md

 # Usage

-`example.ipynb` shows how to use the code to analyze and visualize the interfaces of a NaSCN aqueous solution in slab geometry.
+The Jupyter Notebook `example.ipynb` shows how to use the code to analyze and visualize the interfaces of a NaSCN aqueous solution in slab geometry.

+### On the command line

 To calculate concentration profiles, orientational distributions of linear ions and free OH groups w.r.t. the rough instantaneous interface: